Keep your child safe on Instagram

-- To block an account, tap the 3 dots at the top-right of the person’s profile (to get there, tap their username at the top of a post), then choose ‘Block’, then tap 'Block' again to confirm
+- To block an account, tap the 3 dots at the top-right of the person’s profile (to get there, tap their username at the top of a post), then choose ‘Block’

 - To report a photo in a feed, tap the 3 dots icon at the top of the post, then tap ‘Report’

-- To report a comment, tap the speech bubble below the post, then swipe to the left (iPhone), or (Android) tap and hold on the comment.
-Tap the exclamation mark, choose whether it’s spam or a scam, or abusive content, and then select a reason why
+- To report a comment, tap the speech bubble below the post, then (iPhone) swipe to the left, or (Android) tap and hold on the comment.
+Tap the exclamation mark, tap 'Report This Comment', choose whether it’s spam or inappropriate, and then select a reason why

 - To report an abusive photo, video or message that they’ve received directly, open the conversation, tap and hold the abusive message, then tap ‘Report’.
 Choose a reason for reporting the message, then tap ‘Report’ again